 Over the years I have tried to hone my personal brand to be considered a voice that is “leading the discussion for everyday women in tech.”
 Whether that is a discussion about advancement, diversity, bias or mentoring, the conversations I would hope we are having are moving the needle for equality for women in tech.

-Having your voice heard in the clutter of today’s overcommunicated social media world is a daily challenge so imagine my surprise and delight when I was approached for a conversation about becoming a thought leader.
+Having your voice heard in the clutter of today’s overcommunicated social media world is a daily challenge.
+Imagine my surprise and delight when I was approached for a conversation about becoming a thought leader.

 Yitzi Weiner asked 99 thought leaders to share their five tips for those who want to become thought leaders in their field.